eul3er/bdups/README.md

 # bdups
 Fast Duplicates finding programm using parallism

 NOTE: This is a early beta.
+Tested on Linux and FreeBSD

 Depedencies: